 Canal Celebration turns 32 this year (2019).
 Thirty-two successive, independently funded years promoting and supporting a full week of community activities, presented by volunteers characterizing the entire community.
 A living collaboration of Government, Citizenry and their Organizations.

 The activities speak for themselves, not as a tourist destination, but as a means to showcase Little Falls as a community with vigor and pride.
 Take a stroll or bring your bike, enjoy our great architecture, parks and friendly neighborhoods or the Canal bike trail.
 View the escarpments highlighting the gorge, or bring the little ones to catch a fish in the mighty Mohawk.
 You might see a canal boat locking E17, the highest lift on the NYS Canal System.
 Spend time at Rotary Park Marina, located on the Erie Canal and Bike Trail, as it plays host to interesting travelers from far away places.

 The Original Erie big dig started with a ceremonial 1817 groundbreaking, commencing a 100 year transportation marvel equated as the Internet of its day, simply The Canal That Made America.

 The NYS Barge Canal opened in 1917, following the original Erie (Albany to Buffalo) route, while incorporating the states natural water ways.
 (Horse Power replacing Mule Power) The Barge Canal became known as the Erie Canal after 1992.
 (Marketing Power replacing Horse Power)

-Volunteers , Programs and Sponsors are always welcome!
+Volunteers , Programs and Sponsors for 2019 are always welcome!